 JT Nimoy (she/her, formerly Joshua) is a humanist technologist multidisciplinary in Silicon Valley, Northern California.
 Nimoy negotiates new media arts consultation under Jtnimoy Studio LLC.
 JT's art prints were recently auctioned at DeepDream: The art of neural networks at Gray Area Foundation for Arts in 2015.
 JT is into VR, computational creativity, artificial creativity, experimental UX, music composition, synaesthetics, and interesting human culture.
 Nimoy has always, and probably always will – hack her own prototype apps while up in the creative studio.

 This site is a public archive of past work.
-The site originally started as a personal portfolio at age 18, then it grew into a database driven portfolio, then became a blog, then it became a shopify store :-)
+The site originally started as a personal portfolio at age 18, then it grew into a database driven portfolio, then became a blog, then it became a shopify store.
+It aims to become more of a freelance creative developer portfolio in the near future.

 Do you want a resume or CV instead?